secML/secML.github.io/src/content/post/class7.md

 ## Algorithmic Transparency via Quantitative Input Influence

 > Anupam Datta, Shayak Sen, Yair Zick. _Algorithmic Transparency via Quantitative Input Influence: Theory and Experiments with Learning Systems_.
-2016 IEEE Symposium on Security and Privacy (SP), 2016. [[PDF]](https://www.andrew.cmu.edu/user/danupam/datta-sen-zick-oakland16.pdf)
+2016 IEEE Symposium on Security and Privacy ("Oakland"). [[PDF]](https://www.andrew.cmu.edu/user/danupam/datta-sen-zick-oakland16.pdf)

 Machine learning systems are increasingly being used to make important societal decisions, in sectors including healthcare, education, and insurance.
 For instance, an ML model may help a bank decide if a client is eligible for a loan, and both parties may to know critical details about how the model works.